coins/bitcoin-scripts/decaying-multi-signature.md

 ## Credits
-The idea for a decaying multisig was found on Twitter in a thread by [@JWWeatherman_ and @giacomozucco](https://twitter.com/JWWeatherman_/status/1249101431161774080).
 Our work is an optimisation.
+The original idea for a decaying multisig was found on Twitter in a thread by [@JWWeatherman_ and @giacomozucco](https://twitter.com/JWWeatherman_/status/1249101431161774080).

 See also Pieter Wuille's Miniscript example ["A 3-of-3 that turns into a 2-of-3 after 90 days"](http://bitcoin.sipa.be/miniscript/).